-How to Fix a Leaky Shower Head
+How to Fix a Leaking Shower Head

 Shower Head Leaking?
-Think Again.
+Think Again

 Replacing a faucet valve stem and/or valve cartridge can be difficult.
 Below we have included step-by-step instructions for attempting the job on your own.
 If the project seems too difficult, it’s always smart to contact a professional plumber who knows exactly what needs to be done and how to do it correctly.

-How to Fix an In-wall Faucet Valve
+How to Fix an In-Wall Faucet Valve

-- Remove the handle(s) or knob(s).
+- Remove the handle or knob.
 Then remove the faceplates and sleeves that cover the valve and valve body.
 Set these aside.

 - Before putting everything back together, use a vinegar-and-water solution (equal parts) and an old toothbrush to remove mineral deposits from the area.

 - Install the new valve stem and/or cartridge into the valve body according to manufacturer instructions.

 - Re-install the sleeve, baseplate, and handle.

 - Turn the water supply back on and run the shower for 30 seconds.
 Turn off and observe to see if there is still a shower leak.
 If no drip occurs, apply caulk around the entire baseplate to seal it to the wall.